What kind of candles are non toxic?

 Does the industry have standards for candles?

-Ancienne Ambiance abides by the standards of the British Candlemakers Federation, the Association of European Candle Manufacturers and the National Candle Association (NCA).
+Ambiance London abides by the standards of the British Candlemakers Federation, the Association of European Candle Manufacturers and the National Candle Association (NCA).

 What causes a candle to smoke & what can I do to correct it?